AICC/CMI-5_Spec_Current/cmi5_spec.md

 The AU MUST be launched by the LMS using one of the following methods, depending on the `launchMethod` in the Course Structure (Section 13.1.4 AU Meta Data, URL):

-When the value of `launchMethod` is `OwnWindow`, the LMS MUST use one of the following:
+When the value of `launchMethod` is "OwnWindow", the LMS MUST use one of the following:

 * Spawning a new browser window for the AU.
 * Re-directing the existing browser window to the AU.

-When the value of `launchMethod` is `AnyWindow`, the LMS MUST choose the window context of the AU.
+When the value of `launchMethod` is "AnyWindow", the LMS MUST choose the window context of the AU.
 All browser window options are acceptable - Frameset, New window, browser redirect, etc.

 Regardless of the `launchMethod` the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
 The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the AU.